Generating Social Images using Go and GG.

 }

-As we have not provided any source for title and subtitle variables yet, this code will still throw compiler errors.
+variables yet, this code will still throw compiler errors.
 Let's fix it together.
-We’ll accept those values from the user as command line arguments like so: imagegen "title" "subtitle".
+We’ll accept those values from the user as command line arguments like so: imagegen "title" "subtitle"

 Accepting input

-In cmd/main.go, we’ll use the already imported os package.
+, we’ll use the already imported os

 // cmd/main.go